Join Our Team

 - Assist SCUBA divers in removing invasive milfoil by providing surface support.

-- Passion for learning about aquatic ecosystems, aquatic plant identification and protecting lake health.
+- Passion for learning about aquatic ecosystems, aquatic plant identification and protection.

-- Interest in botany, biology, environmental science, ecology or related field.
-Prior relevant undergraduate coursework is preferred.
+- Interest in botany, biology, environmental science, ecology, or related field.

 - Plant identification skills or an interest and ability to learn quickly.

-- Comfort working on the water, spending 4-5 hours per day in a kayak.
+- Comfort working on the water, spending 4-5 hours per day in a kayak under varying weather conditions.

-- Ability to work independently, as well as part of a team.
+- Ability to work independently, as well as collaboratively as part of a team.

-- Ability to communicate effectively with the general public.
+- Ability to communicate effectively with co-workers and the public.

 Benefits: